DataONEorg/dataone-web/content/learning/training.md

   background: data-wave
   small_title: ''
   title: Upcoming Training
+  intro: |-
-  intro: "We are currently adapting our 5-day, in-person short course for remote delivery.
+    We are currently adapting our 5-day, in-person short course for remote delivery.
 This is an exciting opportunity for us to reach a broad community, and we are looking forward to delivering a high quality learning experience, consistent with our in-person events.
-We know that your time is precious and we value your investment in learning with us. \n\nDetails are still being developed: Add your email below to be one of the first to know when registration opens."
+We know that your time is precious and we value your investment in learning with us.

+    Details are still being developed; add your email below to be one of the first to know when registration opens.
   blocks:
   - template: join-form
     style: card